tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 client SHOULD prefer using connections to this locally-hosted content rather than names resolved externally.

-Note that having a DNSSEC-signed designation to the local resolver provides an explicit indication that the entity that manages a given name has an explicit relationship with the local network provider.
+Note that having a DNSSEC-signed designation to the local resolver provides a clear indication that the entity that manages a given name has an explicit relationship with the local network provider.

 ### Walled-Garden and Captive Network Deployments